 5 Customizing Workflow Commons

 While Workflow Commons does provide useful documents out-of-the-box, you might have the need to change the content and, for example, make pages company-specific.
 When doing so, we recommend that you make a copy of the document that you will be changing to a local module called WorkflowCommonsCustomizations, so that you do not accidentally overwrite your changes in the future when upgrading to a newer version.
 Feel free to also browse around in the Private folder of the module to discover the snippets and sub-microflows.
-For more information on how to configure a workflow and set up pages and other elements for it, see How to Configure a Workflow for the Employee Onboarding Process.
+For more information on how to configure a workflow and set up pages and other elements for it, see How to Configure a Workflow in Studio Pro for the Employee Onboarding Process.

 6 Workflow Best Practices